 1. Final salary

 Final Salary schemes are based on the number of years of employment and salary at retirement (or date you left the scheme) , and pay a maximum of two thirds of your final salary.
-In practice, few people achieve this because it requires working for the same employer for around 40 years.
+In practice, few people achieve this because it usually requires working for the same employer for around 40 years.